jgerstmayr/EXUDYN/docs/RST/cInterface/Exudyn.rst

 * | **variables**:
   | this dictionary may be used by the user to store exudyn-wide data in order to avoid global Python variables; usage: exu.variables["myvar"] = 42; can be used in particular to exchange data between different mbs or between packages by importing exudyn.variables wherever needed.
 * | **sys**:
-  | this dictionary is used and reserved by the system, e.g. for testsuite, graphics or system function to store module-wide data in order to avoid global Python variables; the variable exu.sys['renderState'] contains the last render state after SC.renderer.Stop() and can be used for subsequent simulations
+  | this dictionary is used and reserved by the system, e.g., for testsuite, graphics or system function to store module-wide data in order to avoid global Python variables; the variable exu.sys['renderState'] contains the last render state after SC.renderer.Stop() and can be used for subsequent simulations